erwan-haquet/twyzer-orchestrator/README.md

 # Client accumulator [Twitch Scrutinizer]

 ## Project overview
-Twitch scrutinizer is an [Erwan Haquet](https://github.com/erwan-haquet) side-project.
+Twitch scrutinizer is a [Erwan Haquet](https://github.com/erwan-haquet) side-project.
-The main goal is to learn a bunch of new cool tools like Symfony 4, Api plateform, RabbitMQ, ReactJS...
+The goals are to **learn a bunch of new cool tools** like Symfony 4, Mercure, RabbitMQ, ReactJS, ElasticSearch... **use new concepts** like CQRS / Event sourcing and **enjoy coding** :)

 #### Chat accumulator
-A symfony instance, which is responsible to consume RabbitMQ messages, format & save them into database.
+A symfony service which is responsible to manage data using CQRS & Event sourcing.

+## Documentation
+TODO